Here is a free printable of the Roll, Say, Color Sight Words to get you started with this pack:)

 I created these posters that represent Martin Luther King’s life events.
 It is an illustrated timeline that may be used to supplement your lesson.
 I think that it will be very beneficial to use the posters as visuals while you read one of your read alouds.
 Students can even help you create this timeline as you read by lining up the posters on the chalkboard.
 The information on each poster is worded for the teacher, but the illustrations will help students remember such information.

 A wonderful idea would be to give one poster to each student ( there are 28 posters in the pack).
 Then, the teacher will line up the students in chronological order according to the posters selected by each.
 When everyone is in place, the students will use the poster illustrations to “Tell” about that moment in time in the life of MLK.
 I have included a second packet in this zip file.
 That one includes printables for graphic organizers and writing activities.
-If you want to learn more about this bundle, click on the picture to take you there πŸ™‚
+If you want to learn more about this bundle, click on the picture to take you there π

 As students return from winter break, we will see that some will need a lot of review of basic skills.
 First, I created a packet that you can use for introducing penguins.
 It has your basic Can-Have-Are format.
 It also includes a small student book that you can use as closure to the theme so that students write what they learned about penguins.

-English version
+English version |

-Spanish version
+Spanish version |

-English version
+English version |

-Spanish version
+Spanish version |

-English version
+English version |

-Spanish version
+Spanish version |

 This post includes clip art and free word work activities.
 I am having so much fun making these unique sets of Clip Art for Teachers.
 Now, my collection includes short vowels in CVC word patterns, CVCC words clip art, and finally, CVCC word patterns clip art.
 Yay!
 I know that you will find these useful when creating lesson plans and activities.
 They took me a long time, but they turned out very nice.
 I am so proud of my CVCC AND CCVC sets because I have not seen any others out there.
-If you like them as much as I do, I would love for you to pin them πŸ™‚ Anyway, I created these in order to make some CVCC word work activities.
+If you like them as much as I do, I would love for you to pin them π Anyway, I created these in order to make some CVCC word work activities.
 You will be able to download your free copy, of what I have so far, from the bottom of this post.
 Students will practice identifying beginning sounds, ending sounds, vowel sounds in CVCC word patterns.
 These will come in handy when you return back from winter break:)

 This bundle includes 40 color images and 40 black and white images.